Màquina!: Overview

-In early 1971, Enric Herrera, while doing the military service, decide to redo the band and try some different styles.
-The new line-up included three teenagers from the band Crac that refused a contract to make their first album to join Enric Herrera in his new project.
+In early 1971, Enric Herrera, while performing military service, decide to reform the band and try some different styles.
+The Herrera's new line-up included three teenagers from the band Crac, then abandoning a contract for their own project's debut album.
 The other members were constantly changing, except the German saxophonist Peter Rohr.
 Jordi Batiste declined to join the new line-up.
 They added the new influences of jazz-rock, blues, soul and funk to their style and the four-piece band became an eight-piece with brass players.
 One of the new members was a 16 years old Carles Benavent.
-This change was inspired by the success of bands as Blood, Sweat and Tears and Chicago Transit Authority.
-Maquina! might also be considered the first jazz-rock band in Catalonia and Spain.
-Their second and last LP, En directo, was recorded as a live concert in July 1972 with the collaboration of founder member Jordi Batiste as a singer.
+This change was inspired by the success of bands such as Blood, Sweat and Tears and Chicago.
+Maquina! might also be considered the first jazz-rock band from Catalonia and all of Spain.
+Their second and final LP, En directo, was recorded as a live concert in July 1972 with the collaboration of founder member Jordi Batiste on vocals.